 There are several different ways to help support your community and yourself in Red Dead Redemption 2.
-This includes robbing stores, completing odd jobs, or collecting bounties for the local sheriff.
-The most reliable ways to keep everyone happy, though, is to hunt in the wilderness.
-Animals ranging from the tiniest raccoons to the largest bears are available to hunt, but hunting in Red Dead Redemption 2 isn’t about just killing the animal.
+This includes robbing stores, completing odd jobs, and collecting bounties for the local sheriff.
+The most reliable way to keep everyone happy, though, is to hunt animals in the wilderness.
+Animals ranging from the tiniest raccoons to the largest bears are available to hunt, but securing a kill in Red Dead Redemption 2 isn’t about just killing an animal.
 You have to use the proper method for killing each target and properly use the corpse once you’re done.
 These are the Red Dead Redemption 2 hunting tips you need to know.

 Tracking your target

 Before you kill an animal, you obviously need to find one to kill.
 If you don’t have a particular target in mind, the easiest way to do this is to simply venture away from town and start exploring the world in front of you, but if you need a specific animal, open up your map.
 Here, you’ll see icons representing different animals, so long as you’ve discovered that area.
 If an icon pops up on the map, you’ll find it there more frequently.

 Head to your desired location and begin searching.
 If the animal doesn’t appear right away, you have a few options.
 First, you can click on the analog sticks to activate Eagle Eye, which will show the paths of nearby animals.

 Once animals are in sight, it’s time to study them.
-Look at one of the animals – you can use binoculars if they’re far away – and then look in the bottom-right corner of the screen to see their rating.
+Put the animal in your sights – you can use binoculars if they’re far away – and then look in the bottom-right corner of the screen to see their rating.
 One dot represents a poor-quality animal, while three represents a high-quality animal.
 Use this information to determine which one you kill.
 The higher the rank, the more valuable the animal is.

 Choosing the right weapon, getting the perfect pelt/skin/hide